Zucchini Muffins

 How to Make Zucchini Muffins

-Whenever I think of Zucchini Muffins, I think of bringing some to my neighbors.
+Whenever I think of Zucchini Muffins, I think of delivering some to my neighbors.
 Every neighbor has that one food they are good at making and sharing.
 I love Zucchini Bread, but there is something even more amazing about muffins.
 Maybe it’s the fact that muffins are so easy to share.
 I’m not sure!
-Either way, you’ll catch me making these muffins anytime I have Zucchini on hand.
+Either way, you’ll catch me making these muffins whenever I have Zucchini, and then I’ll share a bunch.

 Step One: Shredded/Grated The Zucchini

 I used my Bosch shredder after I cut off the ends of each zucchini.
+In years past I’d use my old box grater.
 We grated all that we had harvested today.
-We had enough to freeze two 4-cup bags in addition to this batch of zucchini muffins.
-Now, I made a huge batch so I could take some to neighbors and freeze some for another day.
+We had enough to freeze two 4-cup bags besides what I needed for this batch of zucchini muffins.
+I made a huge batch to take some to neighbors and freeze some for another day.

 Step Two: Combine The Ingredients

-By now you know I’m a dumper when I make things, so I dumped or added all of the ingredients, except the grated zucchini, into the bowl.
-Today I used my Bosch bread mixer, but a KitchenAid Mixer would work, or with a large bowl and strong arms you could mix this recipe together.
+By now, you know I’m a dumper when I make things, so I dumped or added all of the wet ingredients and dry ingredients, except the grated zucchini, into the bowl.
+Today I used my Bosch bread mixer, but a KitchenAid Mixer would work, or with a large bowl and strong arms, you could mix this recipe using a large whisk.

 Step Three: Add The Shredded Zucchini

-When the mixture was thoroughly mixed, I then folded in the grated zucchini.
-It’s on days like today that I wonder why I don’t make these more often.
+When the mixture was thoroughly mixed, I folded in the grated zucchini.
+I wonder why I don’t make these more often on days like today.

-When I make muffins I would rather grease the pans than use paper holders, but I’m sure they would work.
-Preheat the oven to 350 degrees.
-Grease the pans and bake for 20-30 minutes, or until a toothpick comes out clean.
-Cool on a cooling rack.
-These zucchini muffins freeze really well.
+When I make muffins, I would rather grease the muffin pans than use paper holders, but I’m sure they would work.
+Preheat the oven to (350°F) = (176°C) degrees.
+Grease the pans and bake for 20-30 minutes or until a toothpick comes out clean.
+Cool on a cooling wire rack.
+These zucchini muffins freeze well.
 These are similar to the muffin tins I have: Muffin Tins

 Zucchini Muffins Recipe